roddhjav/apparmor.d/docs/install.md

 !!! warning

-    In order to not break your system, the default package configuration installs all profiles in complain mode.
+    To prevent the risk of breaking your system, the default package configuration installs all profiles in complain mode.
 They can be enforced later.
 See the [Enforce Mode](enforce.md) page.

 !!! danger

-    Do **not** install this project if your Desktop Environement and Display Manager is not supported.
-Your system will not boot, and that would be a feature.
+    Do **not** expect this project to work correctly if your Desktop Environment and Display Manager are not supported.
+Your Desktop Environment or Display Manager might not load, and that would be a feature.

 ## Requirements

 **AppArmor**

-An `apparmor` based Linux distribution is required.
+An `AppArmor` supported Linux distribution is required.
 The default profiles and abstractions shipped with AppArmor must be installed.

 **Desktop environment**